 A great way to do this is by sending a handwritten thinking of you card or Christmas card to a friend, relative, neighbour or care home resident.

 Greetings cards enable people to reach out to those who may be feeling anxious and lonely and can also be used as an educational writing tool/activity for children.
 Indeed, during the Second World War greetings cards were deemed essential to the war effort on the grounds of morale.
 Additionally they are a cost effective way of supporting small local businesses through this difficult time.

 In my home town of Knaresborough in North Yorkshire, we have two excellent card and gift shops – Zigzag on the High Street and Dragonfly on the Market Square.
 Sadly both are temporarily closed due to coronavirus restrictions, but hopefully any locals reading this can support them again very soon.
 I sell my own Yorkshire Christmas cards and blank cards in Zigzag and also via my online shop: https://pictur-esque.com, including a ‘Thinking of You‘ range.

 Help reduce loneliness and isolation.
 Send a card … deliver a smile 🙂

 About the author:

 Charlotte Gale is a Knaresborough based professional photographer, specialising in Marketing, PR, Interior and Food photoshoots for businesses.
-She also has a range of Yorkshire photography products, including wall art, greetings cards and Christmas cards.
+She also has a range of Yorkshire photography products, including greetings cards and Christmas cards.
 All her cards can be personalised for corporate clients.